Oath of Fealty (novel)

 Oath of Fealty is a 1981 novel by American writers Larry Niven and Jerry Pournelle, published originally by Phantasia Press, then by Timescape Books, with numerous reprints.
 Set in the near future, it involves an arcology, a large inhabited structure, called Todos Santos, which rises above a crime-ridden Los Angeles, California, but has little beyond casual contact with the city.
 The novel popularized the phrase "think of it as evolution in action", which occurs elsewhere in Niven's books.
-The novel anticipated the building of the Los Angeles Subway.
+The novel anticipated the building of the Los Angeles subway.
 It was included in David Pringle's book Science Fiction: The 100 Best Novels.

 Plot summary

 In the near future, a race riot results in the destruction of an area just outside Los Angeles.
-The city sells the construction rights to a private company, which then constructs an arcology, named Todos Santos.
+The city sells the construction rights to a private company, who then construct an arcology, named Todos Santos, to which control of the area and legal jurisdiction was ceded.
 The higher standard of living enjoyed by Todos Santos residents causes resentment among Angelenos.
 The arcology dwellers have evolved a different culture, sacrificing privacy – there are cameras (not routinely monitored) even in the private apartments – in exchange for security.
 The residents are fiercely loyal to the arcology and its management, and the loyalty runs both ways.
 During the course of the novel, Todos Santos is compared to a feudal society, with loyalty and obligations running both ways, hence the title of the novel.
 The systems at the arcology are run by MILLIE, an advanced computer system, and some high-level executives have direct links to MILLIE via bio-electronic implants in their brains.
 Other workers in the arcology work by telepresence, including one woman who remotely operates construction equipment on a lunar base.

 Todos Santos causes resentment among Angelenos, but has improved their lives as well.
 The company that owns the arcology tows icebergs in, solving the water shortage for all Southern Californians.
 Todos Santos has dug a Los Angeles subway using a digging machine, which uses an oxyhydrogen torch.
 Todos Santos is at the hub of the subway system, and contains a huge mall, which Angelenos may visit.
 This easy access causes Los Angeles' city officials to complain about the shopping dollars and tax revenues going outside the city limits.